simplic/yoktorm/README.md

 Yoktorm is a compiler-as-a-service supported .net ORM, which aim is to be lightweight, dynamic and fast.
 The name is a combination of [yocto](https://en.wikipedia.org/wiki/Yocto-) and [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).

+## Wolo / Information

+Detailed information about yoktorm are available in the [wiki](https://github.com/simplic-systems/yoktorm/wiki).

 # Setup development environment

  1. Clone the project.